oess/Pictorial/README.md

 ## Running Pictorial

-* `java -jar target/Pictorial-1.0.jar`
+* `java -jar target/Pictorial-1.0-Beta2.jar`

-Note that version number is subject to change.

 ## Known Issues:

 * C++ and C# code generation is not implemented
 * Errors are displayed in the console and not in the UI
+* Generated code isn't as clean as it could be.